GregoriaRamirez/gregoriaramirez.github.io/artifact-software.md

 ## 🎓 Course Outcomes Met

 * **Outcome 3 (Software Design and Engineering):** Achieved by implementing modularity, using environment variables, and improving code structure and maintainability.
-* **Outcome 4 (Algorithms and Data Structures):** Improved filtering logic and added input validation.
-* **Outcome 5 (Databases):** Integrated better error handling, used MongoDB Compass, and ensured secure, closed database connections.

-I updated my Module One plan after instructor feedback to include Outcome 5 due to the significant enhancements made to database design and handling.

 ---